ckapelonis02/mosaic-sam2/README.md

-# Mosaic Tesserae Segmentation with SAM2 (Fine-Tuning)
+# Mosaic Tesserae Segmentation with SAM 2 (Fine-Tuning)

 **Work in Progress**

-This repository contains experiments for fine-tuning Meta's **SAM2 (Segment Anything Model)** to segment mosaic images into individual tesserae.
+This repository contains experiments for fine-tuning Meta's **SAM 2 (Segment Anything Model)** to segment mosaic images into individual tesserae.

 ## Features